Student Services, Activities and Organizations

 The University Centers develops and implements a variety of involvement and leadership experiences, volunteer opportunities, student employment and internships, diversity and cultural growth initiatives, and community outreach.
 These varying experiences help students to develop new skills, reflect on their personal identity and place in the world, and become engaged citizens.
 The University Centers builds and sustains partnerships with faculty/staff and community members, to ultimately enhance the quality of the experiences provided.
 The University Centers is funded by space, equipment and labor rentals (including those for meetings, programs, private weddings, camps, conferences and other special community events), student fees and commissions.

-The University Centers provides services that are integral to campus life, including the undergraduate textbook rental program, the meal plan required for nearly all campus residents, and the official university ID card.
+The University Centers provides services that are integral to campus life, including the undergraduate textbook rental program, the meal plan required for nearly all campus residents, printing services and the official university ID card.
 The unit is responsible for all non-academic reservations on campus and ticketing of campus events.
 The University Centers administers bookstore services, dining, catering and vending services campus-wide, manages all printing services and provides the central source of campus information through the Service Center.

 W.R.
 Davies Student Center.
 The 177,000 sq. ft.
 W. R. Davies Student Center opened its doors in July 2012.
 This student center, like its predecessor, is named in memory of William R. Davies (1893–1959), the university’s second president.
 Its design was inspired by nature surrounding the Eau Claire campus — the Chippewa River, the woods, the stone formations, and the Little Niagara Creek.
 W. R. Davies Student Center occupies a site that was the historic meeting grounds of the Dakota and Ojibwe people, who made peace in the 1850s after a bitter war that spanned 150 years.
 The treaty line is thought to be at the mouth of the Little Niagara Creek on the Chippewa River.
 Names of meeting spaces in the original and the present Davies Center honor the Ojibwe and Dakota and other native people of Wisconsin, including the Ho-Chunk, Menominee and Potawatomi tribal members who used the Council Oak tree and its surroundings as a shelter and gathering place.
 Davies Center was planned as an expression of the role of the Council Oak, a beacon and symbol of community, gathering and a safe space for all.
 W.R.
 Davies Student Center is the center for social and cultural interaction on the lower campus.
 Offering a number of meeting and program spaces, dining facilities and service areas, W.R.
 Davies Center is the administrative core of the University Centers.
 It is also home to the Student Senate, the primary vehicle for student involvement in university governance.